 If your car is totaled and you have a title loan, you may find yourself in what seems like a very overwhelming situation.
 What can be the most frustrating is when you are having financial difficulties and you encounter a new one, and everything seems to get out of hand.
+If you’re in California and need emergency funding, consider title loans in Riverside.
 It is always good to be prepared in these situations by knowing what your insurance and your car title loan lenders expectations are and how they handle these situations.
 If your car is totaled and you have a title loan, you need to know the following.

 First, let’s talk about how title loans work.

 One of the key factors in finding out how much you can borrow for your car title loan is the condition of your vehicle.
 Your car title is being used as collateral for the title loan.
 Having a car title with a qualifying vehicle as your collateral is what makes the loan a secure loan and this is what allows LoanMart to lend out thousands of dollars quickly to those who need it.